Karnivool

 Karnivool is an Australian rock band formed in Perth in 1998.
 Since 2004, the group has consisted of Ian Kenny on vocals, Drew Goddard and Mark Hosking on guitar, Jon Stockman on bass, and Steve Judd on drums.
-The band has released three studio albums to date: Themata (2005), Sound Awake (2009) and Asymmetry (2013).
-A fourth, In Verses, is slated for release in 2026.
+The band has released four studio albums to date: Themata (2005), Sound Awake (2009), Asymmetry (2013) and In Verses (2026).

 History

 1997–2003: Early years

 Karnivool developed from a high school band formed in 1997 in Perth, Western Australia, which played parties using a set of cover versions of Nirvana and Carcass songs, with some original compositions also included.
 In 1998, lead singer Ian Kenny changed their set to entirely original songs, removed all of the early band members and officially named the band Karnivool, derived from a local anecdotal description that the original members were "a bunch of clowns".

 Between 1998 and 2004, the band underwent a number of line-up changes.
 The original incarnation of Karnivool consisted of Kenny on lead vocals, Andrew 'Drew' Goddard on lead guitar, Andrew Brown on bass and Brett McKenzie on drums.
 In 2000, Brown was replaced by Jon Stockman and, shortly after, McKenzie also left and Ray Hawking joined on drums.
 Mark Hosking joined as rhythm guitarist in 2003 and in late 2004 Steve Judd replaced Hawking.
 The band's line-up remained unchanged thereafter.

 In 1999 the band released its debut self-titled EP Karnivool.
 This consisted of four tracks: "Fool Me", "Konkrete Seed", "Box" and "Some More of the Same".
 This EP did not receive a significant amount of recognition, with many stores and archives listing their second EP Persona, released in March 2001, as their first record.
 Persona consists of four new tracks and a re-release of the song "Some More of the Same" from the first EP.

 After releasing Persona, the band won the Western Australian State Final of the National Campus Band Competition and competed in the National Finals held in Hobart, Tasmania.
 In October 2001, the band were chosen to support the Rollins Band but, due to the Ansett collapse, Henry Rollins and his band were forced to cancel their Perth show.
 At the end of 2001, the band played a support set for Fear Factory.